Xunnamius/xscripts/lib/@black-flag/extensions/README.md

   check][9]).
 This means you can use keys like [`requires`][10] and [`conflicts`][11] alongside [`default`][8] without causing unresolvable CLI errors.
 This avoids a rather unintuitive [yargs footgun][12].

+- Will take into account the following [yargs-parser settings][51] configuration
+  settings: `camel-case-expansion`, `strip-aliased`, `strip-dashed`.
+Note that `dot-notation` is _not_ currently recognized or considered by BFE, but may in the future.

 **Logical Keys**